GeoscienceAustralia/cloud/docs/_pages/setting_up_index.md

  * Refresh the page and click 'Sign up for Consolidated Billing'
    > An email will be sent to the 'Autobots' Cloud Enablement team who will login to the GA Consolidated Billing account and add the new AWS Account.
+   > At this point the 'Autobots' will need information about the account detailed in step 1 and the Account Number...
-   > You will receive an email to accept Consolidated Billing.
+   > Once they have actioned the request you will receive an email to accept Consolidated Billing for the account.

 8.